 Visitation to be held Thursday July 22nd, 3 - 8:00 PM at Brust Funeral Home, 135 S. Main Street Lombard.
 Funeral Services will be held Friday July 23rd, 10 AM, St. Pius X Church, 1025 E. Madison St, Lombard, IL with a luncheon to follow.

 In lieu of flowers, donations to the Leukemia Research Foundation, 191 Waukegan Road, Suite 105, Northfield, IL 60093-2744, are appreciated.

 For more information, please call 888-629-0094.

-To send sympathy gifts to the family or plant a tree in memory of Michael Joseph LaRocco, please visit our tribute store.
+To plant a beautiful memorial tree in memory of Michael Joseph LaRocco, please visit our Tree Store.

 Leukemia Research Foundation

 191 Waukegan Road, Suite 105, Northfield IL 60093-2744